uupadhyaya/visionloop/README.md

 1. **Gumroad**: connect a payment method, publish the $49 worksheet, get the live product link.
 2. **Contact form**: `visionloop.html`'s form posts through FormSubmit to `namaskar@visionloop.co`.
 That address must exist (domain email forwarding or a provider like Zoho Mail), and the first-ever submission triggers a one-time FormSubmit activation email that must be clicked before forwarding works.
-3. **Hosting**: upload `visionloop.html` and `visionloop-working-model.html` to the same server folder (e.g. the Hetzner box hosting InsightGoals.com) so internal links resolve.
-4. **Tier 2 access gate**: decide between trust-based delivery (send the builder link manually after payment) or building a real access-code check into `visionloop-builder.html`.
+3. **Tier 2 access gate**: decide between trust-based delivery (send the builder link manually after payment) or building a real access-code check into `visionloop-builder.html`.
-5. **Domain**: `visionloop.co` is referenced across the materials as the working domain; register it or swap in the real one.
+4. **Domain**: `visionloop.co` is referenced across the materials as the working domain; register it or swap in the real one.

 ## Brand